bronlib/TruelyPortablePythonProjectTemplate/scripts/README.md

 The scripts folder contains the heart of code that enables portabililty.

+To create or update the portability scripts, on windows click on:
+>callSetupWindows.bat

+..and the directory:
+>generatedDOSscripts

+will be created.On Mac, click on:
+>callSetupMac.command

+and the directory:
+>generatedCOMMANDscripts

+will be created.On linux launch:
+>callSetupLinux.sh

+>generatedBASHscripts

+will be created/

-It creates either windows DOS scripts or Linux (OS-x) shell scripts that call a Python modules via relative paths, they can be called independently of the location of the "Portable Root" folder: the folder containing the users'sources and Python distributions.
+All of the scripts call the modules are called via relative paths, they can be called independently of the location of the "Portable Root" folder: the folder containing the users'sources and Python distributions.
 This is the simple key to portability: the creation of scripts with paths relative to the Python distribution.